24,000 Kaiser Permanente health workers authorize strike over pay, working conditions

 But union officials said Kaiser executives would be at fault for any work stoppage.
 More than 4 in 10 Kaiser health workers in Oregon reported considering leaving the health-care industry because of the company’s wage system and staffing issues, according to a survey conducted by the Oregon Federation of Nurses and Health Professionals.

 “I think rich Kaiser executives should not exploit working people to make a profit,” Shane Burley, a communications organizer with the Oregon union, said in an interview.
-“When patients are upset about what’s happening the health-care system, they should look at these big executives who are making big salaries and trying to cut costs by undermining working people and health-care professionals.”
+“When patients are upset about what’s happening in the health-care system, they should look at these big executives who are making big salaries and trying to cut costs by undermining working people and health-care professionals.”